HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with Core Graphics.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I would say that I have a fair amount of experience using Core Data.
 I have used it for the following purposes:
 	>